centiservice/mats3/docs/developing/DevelopingWithMats.md

 _Then also read [Endpoints and Initiations](EndpointsAndInitiations.md) before reading further!_

-_You might also want to read [Transactions and Redeliveries](TransactionsAndRedeliveries.md), as that explains how Mats currently have JMS-only, and JMS-plus-JDBC transaction handling._
+_You might also want to read [Transactions and Redeliveries](TransactionsAndRedeliveries.md), as that explains how Mats currently have JMS-only, JMS-plus-JDBC and JMS-plus-SpringTX transaction handling._

 Mats is a clean Java library, the API having no dependencies.
 The JMS implementation only depends on the JMS v1.1 API, and SLF4j for logging.